 One plant that actually does seem to repel rodents in general is mint, more specifically peppermint.
 This is a great plant but can be very, very invasive and take over a garden quickly.
 One plant wont do it.
 It will take a lot of them to discourage them from coming in and feasting.
 If you want to do this take individual pots and place them around your garden.
 Did I say a lot?
 I mean a lot!

-If you have a veggie garden though, you probably already know they love tomatoes.
+If you have a veggie garden though, you probably already know they love tomatoes, that is why you want to keep squirrels out of the garden.
 They also favor the flavor of beans and different kinds of squash.
 Unlike rabbits they do love cucumbers and even corn.
 Especially dried corn on the cob!
 Some people try planting a decoy garden in another part of their yard or offer them lots of nuts and seeds far away from the garden.

-I suppose the decoy method would work to some degree, but I think you are actually just inviting more animals into your yard.
+I suppose the decoy method would work to some degree to keep squirrels out of the garden, but I think you are actually just inviting more animals into your yard.
 My belief is you should discourage them from being there.
 Maybe you can give them something in the front yard to keep them out of the garden itself.
 I still don’t like this idea though.

-Why does mint work?
+Why does mint work to keep squirrels out of the garden?
 Well they tend not to like the smell of it.
 It messes with their sense of smell so they move on to more pleasant areas.
 You can also scare them away with scent based repellents, just like most other animals you can use the smell of predators to keep them away.
 Wolf urine works to keep a great many creatures out of your garden.

 Don’t worry you will not need to get a wolf in your garden, might be cool though.
 You can buy it online from a great many providers, I suggest you do some research though to make sure the animals are treated humanly from the suppliers.